 Founder & Executive Director

 Jack Bowers is the founder and executive director of Alonesy.
 Originally from Richmond, Virginia, Jack now attends Elon University in North Carolina.
-As an eighteen year old freshman in college, Jack brings a very unique perspective to our organization.
+As a nineteen year old freshman in college, Jack brings a very unique perspective to our organization.
 His personal struggles as a child motivates him to do whatever possible to ensure others have access to support.
 As the director of Alonesy, Jack is responsible for overseeing our volunteers, board members, organizational advisors, and clinical team members.
-When he’s not working, you can find Jack at college where he’s a full time student pursuing a degree in business management and psychology.
+When he’s not working, you can find Jack at college where he’s a full time student pursuing a degree in entrepreneurship and psychology.

 Christopher Littrell (CJ) has been a professional in the banking world for the last fifteen years and currently resides in Clearwater, Florida.
 He has a passion for community banking and a drive to help small businesses grow and flourish.
 Community is important to C.J. and he volunteers for various organizations throughout the Tampa Bay area.